lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 Django only reverses the path, so the full domain of the tenant must be prepended.

 **Via subfolder**<br/>
-In order to abstract away the beginning of the path in a transparent way, .emph[additional wizardry] must be performed.
+Required parameter of all URLs.
+In order to make it URLConf agnostic, a clever hack is required.

 **Via query parameter**<br/>
 All URLs must be appended with the query parameter.